September 30, 2020 2:30pm EDT

 - Dr. Austin Zygmunt, MD, MSc, CCFP, Public Health and Preventive Medicine Residency Program, University of Ottawa

-For our first journal club session we will discuss a paper on neighbourhood access to health services.
+Our first journal club session discussed a paper on neighbourhood access to health services.

 Neighbourhood-level marginalization and avoidable mortality in Ontario, Canada: a population-based study